 Escolta’s Homey Lodge

 Escolta’s Homey Lodge is a basic accommodation without many amenities (though they have free Wi-Fi!).
-It’s located right in the heart of Calle Crisologo, so you pretty much have everything you need.
+It’s located right in the heart of Calle Crisologo street, so you pretty much have everything you need.

 Metro Vigan Inn

-This pet-friendly budget hotel has two locations, with the closest one to the City Center just across Plaza Salcedo.
+Metro Vigan Inn is a pet-friendly budget hotel that has two locations, with the closest one to the City Center just across Plaza Salcedo.
 All rooms come with air-conditioning and are inclusive of breakfast.
 There's also full and secured parking space for those who would be driving to Vigan.

 The rooms at Cordillera Inn are clean and straightforward.
 They offer both air-conditioned and fan-cooled rooms.
-A night's stay comes with a breakfast of Vigan longganisa, tapa (cured beef), or daing (dried fish).
+A night's stay comes with a breakfast of Vigan longganisa (sausage), tapa (cured beef), or daing (dried fish).

-- Find the best Calle Crisologo tours for your Vigan trip
+- Discover the best Calle Crisologo tours for your Vigan City trip

 Try Pottery and Weaving at Pagburnayan